-- Applicants must enroll in LIEE, if eligible, and have applicable LIEE measure installed prior to receiving a solar incentive. - Applicants must include an energy efficiency audit with their incentive application.
+- Applicants must enroll in LIEE, if eligible, and have all feasible LIEE measure installed prior to receiving a solar incentive. - Applicants must include an energy efficiency audit with their incentive application.
 The audit can be performed through LIEE, if applicant is eligible, or under the same requirements for audits in the mainstream CSI program. - The Program Manager will review the audit along with the application to determine the maximum system size that can receive an incentive through the low-income incentive program.
-The maximum system size that can receive low-income solar incentives should be based on customer usage, adjusted based on an estimate of efficiency gained through either: - o installation of LIEE measures (for those applicants who qualify), or - for applicants who do not qualify for LIEE, installation of efficiency measures with no more than a two-year payback period, at applicant's expense.
-The Program Manager should assist the applicant with financing, as needed, for these energy efficiency measures. - The Program Manager shall ensure incentives are not paid until either LIEE measures or identified efficiency measures are installed.
+The maximum system size that can receive low-income solar incentives should be based on customer usage, adjusted based on an estimate of energy savings resulting from either:

-&lt;sup>19 If the LIEE program has an installation backlog, solar applicants must be on the waiting list for installation.
+&lt;sup>20 If the LIEE program has an installation backlog, solar applicants must be on the waiting list for installation.

-&lt;sup>20 For example, if an audit determines energy efficiency improvements, funded through either LIEE or applicant's resources, could reduce the low-income applicant's consumption and that a 1.5 kW solar system would be adequate to serve the applicant's efficient load, the maximum system size that could receive an incentive would be 1.5 kW.
+&lt;sup>21 For example, if an audit determines energy efficiency improvements, funded through either LIEE or applicant's resources, could reduce the low-income applicant's